dryruner/coinbase/README.md

+* Version 2.0
+• Coinbase has changed its API Authentication[https://coinbase.com/docs/api/authentication], there should be an update.

 * Support functionalities in the command line environment:
 • Querying one's BTC balance in the coinbase.com
 • Querying current exchange rates of BTC to USD and to CNY, respectively.